arnabnandikgp/prediction-market/README.md

 ## 📝 License

-This project is licensed under the ISC License.
+This project is licensed under the GNU General Public License v2.0 (GPL-2).

-**Note**: This is a development version.
-Use at your own risk and ensure proper testing before deploying to mainnet.